xiaobaigroup/ClashBox/README_en.md

 > [!NOTE]
 > This document is machine translated and may contain errors.If you find a bug, you can report it to us on the [Issues page](https://github.com/xiaobaigroup/ClashBox/issues).

-> [!IMPORTANT]
-> The current warehouse is used to store **the source code of the ClashBox kernel** and the distribution of the HAP package.
-The source code of the UI part is temporarily closed.
-You can build your own front-end page to build your own software.

 #### Introduction